smartSenseSolutions/xfsc-workshop/Exercise-1/README.md

 Make sure you have an active AWS account for the setup.

+If you don't have an AWS account, and want to setup only the frontend lcoally, please follow this [Readme](https://github.com/smartSenseSolutions/xfsc-workshop/blob/main/Exercise-1/frontend_readme.md)

 ### Domain Name 📌

 Acquire a public domain name.
 This will be crucial for setting up a hosted zone in Route 53.